trebeljahr/trebeljahr.com/_drafts/the-problem-at-the-heart-of-capitalism.md

 My claim is, all of these problems, especially addiction (and their prevalence today) come from the interaction between Capitalism and our human brains.
 Now, ok, Capitalism itself is just an emergent phenomenon of people (brains) interacting with each other in the world, but what I mean is that Capitalism changes the ways we behave and also the underlying reasons of why we behave in any particular way at all.
 Because capitalism builds artifacts (products) and Capitalism is very good at finding ways to build products that exploit our brains.

-To understand what that means though, let's have a look at addiction more in depth, to learn a bit about how the human (or brains in general, it turns out the neural circuitry is quite conserved, hence rats can still become addicted to Cocaine or "porn" just as humans do) brain *actually* works.
+To understand what that means though, let's have a look at addiction more in depth, to learn a bit about how the human (or brains in general, it turns out the neural circuitry is quite conserved, hence rats can still become addicted to Cocaine or "porn" just as humans do) brain ** works.

 We want to find out and understand what addiction is on a neurological level.
 First of, while some people consider it a disease not everybody would agree.
 As we'll see, in a way, an addiction is *just* learning gone wrong and too far.
 What do  I mean by that?
 Let me explain.